create shortcut on desktop

 Creating a desktop shortcut for programs available in the main menu is straightforward: a drag & drop of the icon to the desktop will create the shortcut for you.

 I don’t think this is available in older versions, so you might need to either upgrade (procedure here) or read the next section if it doesn’t work.
-But on Raspberry Pi OS Bullseye at least, you can follow this easy process:
+But on the latest versions of Raspberry Pi OS, you can follow this easy process:

-• Open the main menu, and check if you can find the application somewhere.
+• Open the main menu, and find the corresponding application.

-• If you find the application, just drag and drop the icon on the desktop.
+• Drag and drop the icon on the desktop.

 • You should see an icon like this added on the desktop: